 If you’ve ever wanted to get inside your professor’s head and take a look around, we’ve got the next best thing!
 Two former law school Teaching Assistants (who together covered Contracts, Torts, and Civ Pro) share ten tips that would have made their students’ lives a lot easier.
+For more info on Lee and Alison, check out their websites: Amicus Tutoring and The Girl’s Guide to Law School, or their new online course for law students, Law School Toolbox.
+Our best tips:

 - You’re making this more complicated than it needs to be.
 Law school is stressful and challenging, but it’s not impossible!
 So often, students would come to office hours in a complete panic about how much they had to learn, and how they’d never be able to remember everything.
 When we started talking about specific topics, however, it turned out they already knew most of what they needed to know.
 Moral of the story: You know more than you think.
 Just calm down and start with the basics.
 When you’re feeling overwhelmed about outlining, for example, get out a piece of paper and a pen and copy the headers from your course syllabus.
 Fill in the details from there, and you’ll be well on your way to success!